-October 2018 Private Placement Warrants
+October Warrants

-As part of our October 2018 private placement, we offered and sold an aggregate of 2,200,000 warrants to purchase ordinary shares at an exercise price of US \$1.55 per share ("October Warrants").
-The October Warrants expire three years from the date of issuance.
-The exercise price and number of shares covered by the October Warrants are subject to adjustment for stock splits, stock combinations and certain other transactions affecting the share capital as a whole.
+As part of the October Placement, we offered and sold the October Warrants to purchase 2,200,000 Ordinary Shares at an exercise price of US\$1.55 per share.
+The Placement Warrants expire three years from the date of issuance.
+The exercise price and number of shares covered by the Placement Warrants are subject to adjustment for stock splits, stock combinations and certain other transactions affecting the share capital as a whole.